launchdarkly/swift-eventsource/README.md

 ### Swift Package Manager

-The [Swift Package Manager](https://swift.org/package-manager/) is a dependency manager integrated into the `swift` compiler and XCode.
+The [Swift Package Manager](https://swift.org/package-manager/) is a dependency manager integrated into the `swift` compiler and Xcode.
 Note that the LDSwiftEventSource Swift package provides both a `LDSwiftEventSource` product, which is explicitely dynamic, and a `LDSwiftEventSourceStatic` product which is explicitely static.

-To integrate LDSwiftEventSource into an XCode project, go to the project editor, and select `Swift Packages`.
+To integrate LDSwiftEventSource into an Xcode project, go to the project editor, and select `Swift Packages`.
 From here hit the `+` button and follow the prompts using  `https://github.com/LaunchDarkly/swift-eventsource.git` as the URL.

 To include LDSwiftEventSource in a Swift package, simply add it to the dependencies section of your `Package.swift` file.
 And add the desired product as a dependency for your targets.